 Nepal’s internet market is crowded and you want the best internet service provider at an affordable price, but it mightn’t be as easy as it sounds.
 Of course, the quality of your internet reflects your productivity, from browsing the web to streaming videos from YouTube, your internet quality affects how much you get things done.
-Here you will find the different technology, and services for the best Internet service providers (ISP) in Nepal.
+Here you will find the different technologies, and services for the best Internet service providers (ISP) in Nepal in 2024.

 ALSO READ: How to get an internet connection at home in Nepal? >>

 First, let’s get the terms right because you may want to know about the different types of internet access.
-The frequently used name is “Broadband”; it merely covers all of the commonly used internet access: DSL, fiber-optic, cable, 4G, and satellite except dial-up.
-Since satellite internet access isn’t available in Nepal, we won’t be talking about that.
+The frequently used name is “Broadband”; it covers all of the commonly used internet access: DSL, fiber-optic, cable, 4G, and satellite except dial-up.

 1. DSL (Digital Subscriber Line)